petros-d/docs/docs/configure-deployment.md

 ## Set Environment Variables

 Environment Variables can be used to set [Airflow configurations](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) and custom values, both of which can be applied to your Deployment.
-For exampke, you can configure Airflow Parallelism or a secrets backend to manage Airflow Connections.
+For example, you can configure Airflow Parallelism or a secrets backend to manage Airflow Connections.

-To set Environment Variables, add them to the **Environment Variables** section of the Astronomer UI or in your project's `Dockerfile`.
+To set Environment Variables, add them to the corresponding section of the Astronomer UI or in your project's `Dockerfile`.
 If you're developing locally, they can also be added to a local `.env` file.

 For more information on configuring Environment Variables, read [Environment Variables on Astronomer](https://www.astronomer.io/docs/cloud/stable/deploy/environment-variables).